 Registered Staff Hours

-While we did not rate this nursing home favorably overall, we want to point out its relatively favorable inspections in recent years.
-We gave it a B in this area, which was much better than its overall score.
-Inspection ratings are based on many pieces of information located in the a nursing home's recent inspection reports.
-Deficiencies are an important thing to look for on these inspections.
-You should especially avoid nursing homes with severe deficiencies associated with risks to resident well being.
-While this nursing home had a few deficiencies on its inspection report, none of them were major deficiencies based on CMS' scale.
-A couple minor deficiencies are not the end of the world.
+Although we did not rate this nursing home favorably overall, we want to draw your attention to its excellent government inspections in recent years.
+We awarded them an impressive grade of A- in this category.
+Our inspection ratings are tied to datapoints found on the a nursing home's recent inspection reports.
+Deficiencies are a key thing to look for on these reports.
+You should especially avoid facilities that have severe deficiencies associated with endangerment of patients.
+While this facility had some deficiencies on its government inspection report, none were major deficiencies based on CMS' deficiency scale.
+A few minor deficiencies are not the end of the world.

 Long-term Care Quality